danielpclark/env_compat/README.md

 ```

 To define you own custom special character mappings feel free to overwrite
-the EnvCompat module instance method of `:mapping`.
+the EnvCompat module instance method of `:mapping`.  **NOTE:** When changing
+mapping the underscore symbol must be mapped.

 ```ruby
 def EnvCompat.mapping